interplaynetary/free-association/docs/technical/glossary.md

 ## Core Concepts

 ### Free Association
-A coordination protocol enabling resource allocation through mutual recognition of contributions.
+A coordination protocol enabling resource allocation through reciprocal alignment of contributions.
 Entities acknowledge each other's value and allocate resources accordingly without centralized control.

 ### Recognition
 The percentage (summing to 100%) that an entity allocates among contributors to their organizational goals.
 Non-transferable and dynamically adjustable.

-### Mutual Recognition (MR)
-The minimum of reciprocal recognition percentages between two entities.
-Calculated as: `MR(A, B) = min(Recognition_A_gives_B, Recognition_B_gives_A)`.
+### Reciprocal Alignment (RA)
+**RA** - Reciprocal Alignment
+The calculated overlap in priorities between two entities.
+Determined by the minimum of the reciprocal priority percentages.
+Ensures that resource flows reflect shared commitment.
+Equal to `min(Priority_A_to_B, Priority_B_to_A)`.

 ### Entity
-Any participant in the network—organization, community, institution, individual—that can publish recognition weights, capacity, and needs.
+Any participant in the network—organization, community, institution, individual—that can publish priority weights, capacity, and needs.

 ### Network
 The collection of entities and their recognition relationships.
 Forms the basis for resource allocation calculation.